MechMinotaur/ff14-links/README.md

 ⚠ Never mention in game you are using a damage meter, you will be banned! ⚠

-Damager per second is measured in this game using either a standalone tool called [ACT](https://youtu.be/urZTrF864x8) or the XIVLauncher plugin [IINACT](https://www.iinact.com/installation/).
+Damage per second is measured in this game using either a standalone tool called [ACT](https://youtu.be/urZTrF864x8) or the XIVLauncher plugin [IINACT](https://www.iinact.com/installation/).
 Both tools work fine so pick whichever one works for you.

 ACT has the 14 overlay kind of baked in and also does not require the XIVLauncher be installed, unlike IINACT.
 This overlay can be floated to another monitor.